MTrab/danfoss_ally/README.md

 ## Setup

-First of all you need to go at get an api key and secret
+First of all you need to go and create an api-key and secret

 * Navigate to https://developer.danfoss.com
 * Create danfoss profile account and login